 How to buy cars at auction

 It’s advised that you attend a few local auctions so that you understand the process before taking part.
 Once you’re comfortable, set a budget and make sure you stay inside this limit.
 While bidding starts low, it can rise quickly and soon become expensive.
 Prior to a sale, don’t hesitate to ask auction staff about anything you’re not sure of.
 Always keep a clear head and don’t give in to impulse bidding and buying.
+Research the prices of similar vehicles and have a budget that you stick to.

 Arrive early on auction day so you’ve got a chance to inspect the vehicle you want to bid on.
 While no test drive will be possible, examining a car that takes your fancy before the sale will allow you the chance to check it out.
 You’ll be able to look inside and read any included documentation, and the auction staff may even start the engine for you upon request.
 Listen for any suspicious noises and study the exhaust for white or blue smoke, as these are strong signs of problems.